MewsSystems/gitbook-connector-api/operations/services.md

 ## Get service availability

-Returns availability of a reservable service in the specified interval.
+Returns availability of a reservable service in the specified interval together with currently applied availability adjustments.
 Note that response contains availability for all dates that the specified interval intersects.

 ### Request